Lesothosaurus: Skull and dentition

 The mandible (lower jaw) of Lesothosaurus has a nearly straight ventral margin and bears only a slight upturn at its anterior tip.
 The mandible is made up mostly of the dentary, which is 50% of its length in lateral view.
 Characteristically of Ornithischians, there is a small beak-like bone at the tip of the dentary known as the predentary.
 The predentary is shaped like an arrowhead in ventral view, with one elongated central keel with smaller lateral processes jutting off the sides.
 The oral margin is smooth and straight in lateral view, with an uncurved anterior tip.
 Two foramina are preserved on and near the lateral processes, suggesting that this element was well-supplied with blood and nerves.
 There is a well-developed coronoid eminence, but it does not expand dorsally into the tall, distinct processes (projection of bone) like in advanced Ornithischians like Triceratops and Zalmoxes.
 The jaw joint is slightly depressed relative to the alveolar bar that takes up most of the mandible.
 The mandible preserves an anteroposteriorly elongated fenestra between the dentary, angular, and surrangular, similar to the ones in the skull, that would make the mandible lighter.
-The mandible differentiates from those of other Ornithischians greatly in that an inturned, ‘spout-like’ mandibular symphysis is preserved.
+The mandible differentiates from those of other Ornithischians greatly in that an inturned, 'spout-like' mandibular symphysis is preserved.

 Lesothosaurus has two types of teeth preserved: long, curved, sharp premaxillary teeth at the front of the mouth; wide, short, robust maxillary and dentary teeth.
 There are 6 premaxillary teeth on the left and right sides of the premaxilla which are preceded by a small edentulous (tooth-lacking) section that shows signs of preserving a large rhampthotheca (beak) made of keratin.
 A neck and slight swelling divides the base of the tooth crown from the long, subcylindrical roots.
-The lingual surface of the more medial premaxillary teeth have a vertical furrow and an adjacent sharp ride that extends towards the crown’s mesial edge.
+The lingual surface of the more medial premaxillary teeth have a vertical furrow and an adjacent sharp ride that extends towards the crown's mesial edge.
 The last two teeth crowns in the series acquire distal and medial denticles.
-The posterior process of the premaxilla lacks alvelovi, creating a small diastema (gap) inbetween the premaxillary and maxillary tooth rows.
-The maxillary and dentary teeth are low, triangular, and “leaf-shaped” with a distinct neck and cingulum.
+The posterior process of the premaxilla lacks alvelovi, creating a small diastema (gap) in between the premaxillary and maxillary tooth rows.
+The maxillary and dentary teeth are low, triangular, and "leaf-shaped" with a distinct neck and cingulum.
 The denticles are coarse on the medial and distal tooth borders, with sporadically developed high-angled marginal tooth wearing.
 This suggests rapid tooth replacement in these teeth.